FidelVe/icon-docs-v2/pages/support/advanced-topics/api-endpoints/common-operation-and-debug-steps.md

 }
 ```

-## Network separation using multiple citizens <a href="#network-separation-using-multiple-citizens" id="network-separation-using-multiple-citizens"></a>
+## Network separation using multiple citizens

 The port used for network separation has been changed.